-They're Just Not That Into You.
-So Why Are You Still Together?
+He's Just Not That Into You.
+So Why Is He Still With You?

 You know that feeling when you scroll through your stream of texts with your partner (or the person you want to be your partner) and notice the majority of the chat bubbles—and the biggest ones—are from you?
 For iPhone users, dating coach Matthew Hussey calls this being "in the blue" because the messages sent from your phone appear in blue, and the blue is dominating your text conversation.

 Suffice to say, it's not a good feeling.
 It's a pretty worrisome sign that you might just be more invested in your relationship than they are.
 In other words, they're just not that into you.

 Apparently now scientists have even coined a hilariously academic term for this upsetting arrangement: "asymmetrically committed relationship."

 A new paper on the dating trend published in the Family Process journal examined relationship and personality data about hundreds of couples to try to understand what kinds of people end up in these relationships and why they stay together.
 Some of the findings seem obvious: People who think they've got plenty of other options for potential partners out there tend to be less committed in their relationship and therefore more likely to be in unbalanced relationships.
 Same goes for people with an avoidant attachment style, meaning they prefer independence and shirk away from closeness in general.
 On the flip side, people with anxious attachment style—meaning they tend to worry a lot about their relationship and get a little clingy with their partners—also tend to find themselves in ACRs.
 When you're generally someone who hyper-invests in relationships, it's not surprising that you're likely to end up in relationships where you care way more than the other person.